noisepy/NoisePy/README.md

 Seats, K. J., Jesse F. L., and German A. P. "Improved ambient noise correlation functions using Welch′ s method." _Geophysical Journal International_ 188, no. 2 (2012): 513-523.
 *Jiang, C. and Denolle, M. "NoisePy: a new high-performance python tool for seismic ambient noise seismology." _Seismological Research Letter_ 91, no. 3 (2020): 1853–1866..
 ** Yuan, C., Bryan, J. T., and Denolle, M. "Numerical comparison of time-, frequency- and wavelet-domain methods for coda wave interferometry." _Geophysical Journal International_ 226, no. 2 (2021): 828-846.

+### Some taxonomy of the NoisePy variables.

+* ``station`` refers to the site that has the seismic instruments that records ground shaking.
+* `` channel`` refers to the direction of ground motion investigated for 3 component seismometers.
+For DAS project, it may refers to the single channel sensors.
+* ``ista`` is the index name for looping over stations